Physical Education

 Our Physical Education Journey

-Physical Education begins in EYFS through structured movement, dance and play-based activities that develop fundamental movement skills, balance, coordination and confidence.
+PE begins in the Early Years through structured play, movement and dance, helping children develop balance, coordination and confidence.

 • teamwork, cooperation and fair play